Loading...

 ml::SceneManager< StateEnum > Class Template Reference

-State-driven scene router for Malena applications.
+State-driven scene router for Malena state machines.
 More...

-#include <SceneManager.h>
+#include <Malena/Engine/Scene/SceneManager.h>

-Static Public Member Functions
+Public Member Functions

-template<typename App>
+template<typename Owner>

-Wire SceneManager into the application's state machine.
+Wire SceneManager into the owner's state machine.

-static void back ()
+void back ()

 Navigate to the previously visited state.

-static void bind (StateEnum state, Core &scene)
+void bind (StateEnum state, Core &scene)

 Bind an existing scene instance to a state (eager).